rongbin666/glitter-sdk-py/docs/quickstart.rst

 2.Data model
 ------------------------
 In the example below we create a schema which is used to describe data model.
-After creation success, you will be able to check the detail of schema info `here <https://scan.testnet.glitterprotocol.io/txs/D4D9F93B60770952A33BD3C7A8C0F70A72CB78F800AD1C100CA73EBCF2825BDC>`__.
+After creation success, you will be able to check the detail of the schema info `here <https://scan.testnet.glitterprotocol.io/txs/D4D9F93B60770952A33BD3C7A8C0F70A72CB78F800AD1C100CA73EBCF2825BDC>`__.

 .. tabs::